zjiayao/Pamuretas/README.md

 ![demo](figs/demo.gif)

-*100 workers produce 10 cars given a resonable amount of storage spaces in ~17.14 seconds.*
+*100 workers produce 10 cars given a reasonable amount of storage spaces in ~17.14 seconds.*

 **This project has a companion technical report, [learn more](https://i.cs.hku.hk/~jyzhang/doc/pamuretas.pdf).**